edenau/bike-sharing-systems-optimization/README.md

 # A Generic Model and a Distributed Algorithm for Optimization of Station Based Bike Sharing Systems
 This repo is intended only for researchers that are working on the project.
-I am sorry that some are in British English but some in American English.

-I might be a good researcher but I am no good programmer as my comments might be confusing and I am new to writing a ReadMe file.
-Do correct me if I got something wrong.
-I understand there are lots of codes and files but don't panic and do let me explain every file and what you probably want to do next.
-Do take my codes and comments with a grain of salt as I was in a hurry and some comments were added months after.

 This project was proposed by [Dr Kostas Margellos](https://sites.google.com/site/margellosk/home), and was initiated by two of us.

 ## Flow before Optimization
 This is the flow of procedures before doing any optimization.
 Too lazy to draw a fancy one.